Rocco Forte: Philanthropy

 Forte funded a series of lectures at Westminster Cathedral in April 2008 organised by Cardinal Archbishop Cormac Murphy-O'Connor.

 In 1992, Forte and Martin Landau opened a City Technology College in Derby named Landau Forte College.
 In 2006, they changed to an academy.
 In 2010, they took a Tamworth High School (Woodhouse Business & Enterprise College) and turned it into Landau Forte Academy Tamworth, but in 2011, when they opened Landau Forte Academy QEMS in Tamworth, they changed their name to Landau Forte Academy Amington.
 There has since been a Sixth Form centre open next to Landau Forte Academy QEMS named Landau Forte Academy Tamworth Sixth Form.

 Political activity

 Forte paid for a victory party for Boris Johnson in one of his hotels upon his winning the 2019 Conservative Party leadership election.
-He donated £100,000 to the Conservative Party during the 2019 general election.
+He donated £100,000 to the Conservative Party during the 2019 general election..
+Sir Rocco is an advocate for Brexit and supporter of removing immigrants rights, appearing in interviews with Nigel Farage often.

+In 2023 he declared in The Times that the UK had failed to take advantage of the opportunities presented by Brexit and was considering emigrating to Italy.

 Family

 On 15 February 1986, in the Aracoeli church of Rome, he married Aliai Giovanna Maria Ricci, a twenty-one-year-old Italian (b.
 1965).
 She is the daughter of a Roman neurologist, professor Giovanni Ricci.
-They have three children together: Lydia Irene (b.
-1987), Irene Alisea (b.
-1988) and Charles Giovanni (b.
-1991).

 Other notable Forte family members include his sister Olga Polizzi and her daughter Alex Polizzi, a hotelier and the presenter of Channel 5's The Hotel Inspector.